 The NBCRNA credentialing provides assurances to the public that certified individuals have met objective, predetermined qualifications for providing nurse anesthesia services.
 While state licensure provides the legal credential for the practice of professional nursing, private voluntary certification indicates compliance with the professional standards for practice in this clinical nursing specialty.
 The certification credential for nurse anesthetists has been institutionalized in many position descriptions as a practice requirement or as the standard for demonstrating equivalency.
 It has been recognized through malpractice litigation, state nurse practice acts, and state rules and regulations.

-The NBCRNA is managed by an eleven member Board of Directors, who are recognized as leaders in nurse anesthesia and related fields.
-Eight members of the Board are certified nurse anesthetists.
+The NBCRNA is managed by a 12-member Board of Directors, who are recognized as leaders in nurse anesthesia and related fields.
+Nine members of the Board are certified nurse anesthetists.
 The remaining three members consist of a board certified anesthesiologist, a board certified surgeon, and a director who represents the public.
-Members of the Board are elected to serve staggered three year terms.
+Members of the Board are elected to serve staggered three-year terms.